choiyh592/EEG-APP/README.md

-Essentially an MNE wrapper for preprocessing EEG data.
+Essentially a MNE wrapper for preprocessing EEG data.

 WIP